josuageovanipinem/PanicButtonAlpha/README.md

 # PanicButtonAlpha
-hybrid android app, still got a lot to imporve
+hybrid android app, still have a lots of things to imporve